Patternslib/Patterns/src/pat/depends/documentation.md

     </fieldset>

     <em class="warning pat-depends"
-        data-pata-depends="condition:flavour=veg and custom and bacon">
+        data-pat-depends="condition:flavour=veg and custom and bacon">
       Adding bacon means your pizza is no longer vegetarian!</em>

 This pizza menu will show a warning if the user selects a vegetarian pizza but then also adds extra bacon to it.